TanishSen/TanishSen-portfolio/README.md

 ## Usage

-- Visit the live site at [https://TanishSen.github.io/TanishSen-portfolio](https://TanishSen.github.io/TanishSen-portfolio) (update with actual URL if different)
+- Visit the live site at https://tanish-sen-portfolio.vercel.app/
 - Navigate through sections like About, Projects, Skills, and Contact to explore my work
 - For developers, fork or clone the repository to customize or use as a template for your own portfolio